ranmax123/powerbi-upwork/README.md

 The purpose of this **Power BI Custom Data Connector** is to connect to Upwork API and pull data related to freelance projects.
 This custom data connector comes pre-packaged with a **Power BI Report** file to analyze your data quickly.

-The connector pulls data using OAuth 2.0 authentication mechanism.
+The connector connects to Upwork APIs using OAuth 2.0 protocol.
 Make sure you register an OAuth 2.0 client on Upwork before accessing data through this connector.

+**Note 1: Please check folder "build\dist_v1" in this repo for accessing the connector with OAuth 1.0, if you wish to.
+This build doesn't have any new changes**

+**Note 2: Any enhancements/additions moving forward will be released with OAuth 2.0 support only.**

 The connector pulls following data from Upwork API (Note: The data pulled from the connector is limited)